CtrlKing/OVMV/README.md

 ## 🌍 English Introduction

-OpenVINO Model Information Viewer is an intelligent inspection tool designed specifically for OpenVINO IR models. point it to your model.xml directory" 改为了 "select the model.xml file in your model folder:
+OpenVINO Model Information Viewer is an intelligent inspection tool designed specifically for OpenVINO IR models. select the model.xml file in your model folder:
 * Load the tokenizer
 * Parse the model configuration
 * Display input/output tensor structures